Best Online Sportsbooks in IllinoisGo Back to See All the States

 Sports Betting for Illinois Beginners

 New to sports betting?
 Awesome, and we're here to help.
-Check out our 11 sports betting tips for beginners so you can get started on the right foot in Illinois.
+Check out our educational resource hub so you can get started on the right foot in Illinois.

 Sports Betting Glossary

 Sports betting has a dictionary of its own that you’ll want to get familiar with if you’re new to the space.

 Get up to speed here with our sports betting glossary.